oyxong123/YxWn_Gallery/README.md

 #### Possible new features:
 - Feature - Custom Preset (User-Created Preset Reading Custom-Selected Directories)

 - Feature - Echoes of This Day (Limit Available Year Options Accessible Based on Retrieved Files' Available Years)

   {E.g. If retrieve files only have 2013, 2015, and 2016, Year Control can only be set to 2013, 2015, and 2016}

+- Feature - Autosave Checkbox During Toggle (Instead of During Exit)

 #### Possible improvements and bug fixes:
 - The current application window uses fixed size and will not scaled properly to different desktop sizes.